Matt Insell

-Insell has been a part of ten teams that have participated in postseason play.
+Insell has been a part of twelve teams that have participated in postseason play.
 Four of his teams at Kentucky advanced to the NCAA Tournament with three reaching the Elite Eight and another falling in the second round.
-In 2020-2021 Middle Tennessee State advanced to the NCAA tournament.
+Middle Tennessee State advanced to the NCAA Tournament three times with Matt Insell on staff including making the Final 32 of the NCAA Tournament with a first round win over Louisville in 2024.
 Insell has also participated in the WNIT five times, once with Kentucky, twice with Ole Miss and twice at Middle Tennessee, including advancing to the final four in 2022.

 Before career

 Before his time at Kentucky, Insell was the director of basketball operations at Louisiana Tech under head coach Chris Long.
-He landed at Louisiana Tech following an extremely successful career as one of the top AAU coaches in the country, leading the Tennessee Flight—a Nike Elite travel program.
-Insell made a national name for himself when 41 of his former AAU players went on to play Division I basketball, including former Wildcats Victoria Dunlap and Crystal Riley.
+He landed at Louisiana Tech following an extremely successful career as one of the top AAU coaches in the country, leading the Tennessee Flight—a Nike EYBL travel program.
+41 of his former EYBL players went on to play Division I basketball, including three first round WNBA Draft Picks in Victoria Dunlap, Natalie Novosel, and LaSondra Barrett.
 He also coached the Shelbyville Sports Shop 15-Under team to the AAU National Championship title in 2004.

-Insell earned valuable basketball experience while attending the University of Tennessee from 2001-05.
-He worked closely with both the men's and women's basketball programs, serving as a student assistant and video coordinator under former men's head coach Buzz Peterson and as an instructor at Pat Summitt's summer basketball camps.
-The Shelbyville, Tenn., native transferred to Middle Tennessee State during the 2005-06 season.
+Insell attended the University of Tennessee from 2001 to 2005.
+He worked closely with both the men's and women's basketball programs, serving as a student assistant and student video coordinator under former men's head coach Buzz Peterson and as an instructor at Pat Summitt's summer basketball camps.
+The Shelbyville, Tennessee, native transferred to Middle Tennessee State during the 2005–06 season.